aghar11/aide.ai/README.md

 # aide.ai — CLI-first AI OS Agent (Prototype)

-This repository is a **prototype** for an AI-first agent daemon + CLI branded as **aide.ai**.
+This repository is a **prototype** for an AI-first OSagent daemon + CLI branded as **aide.ai**.
 It demonstrates prompt-based installs, environment setup, and basic diagnostics on Linux (Ubuntu-friendly).

 **Important:** this is a minimal prototype for experimentation.
 DO NOT run `--apply` commands on production machines without auditing the generated plan.